Slavery in ancient Greece

 Funerary stele of Mnesarete, daughter of Socrates; a young servant (left) is facing her dead mistress.
 Attica, c.
 380 BC.
 (Glyptothek, Munich).

-Slavery was a widely accepted practice in ancient Greece, as it was in contemporaneous societies.
+Slavery was a widely accepted practice in ancient Greece.
 The principal use of slaves was in agriculture, but they were also used in stone quarries or mines, as domestic servants, or even as a public utility, as with the demosioi of Athens.

-Modern historiographical practice distinguishes between chattel slavery slavery (where the slave was regarded as a piece of property, as opposed to a member of human society) and land-bonded groups such as the penestae of Thessaly or the Spartan helots, who were more like medieval serfs (an enhancement to real estate).
+Modern historiographical practice distinguishes between chattel slavery (where the slave was regarded as a piece of property, as opposed to a member of human society) and land-bonded groups such as the penestae of Thessaly or the Spartan helots, who were more like medieval serfs (an enhancement to real estate).
 The chattel slave is an individual deprived of liberty and forced to submit to an owner, who may buy, sell, or lease them like any other chattel.

 The academic study of slavery in ancient Greece is beset by significant methodological problems.
 Documentation is disjointed and very fragmented, focusing primarily on the city-state of Athens.
 No treatises are specifically devoted to the subject, and jurisprudence was interested in slavery only as much as it provided a source of revenue.
 Greek comedies and tragedies represented stereotypes, while iconography made no substantial differentiation between slaves and craftsmen.

 Terminology

 A master (right) and his slave (left) in a phlyax play, Silician red-figured calyx-krater, c.
-350 BC–340 BC.
+350 BC – 340 BC.
 Louvre Museum, Paris.

 The ancient Greeks had several words to indicate slaves, which leads to textual ambiguity when they are studied out of their proper context.
 In the works of Homer, Hesiod and Theognis of Megara, the slave was called δμώς (dmōs).
 The term has a general meaning but refers particularly to war prisoners taken as booty (in other words, property).
 During the classical period, the Greeks frequently used ἀνδράποδον (andrapodon), (literally, "one with the feet of a man") as opposed to τετράποδον (tetrapodon), "quadruped" or livestock.
 The most common word for slaves is δοῦλος (doulos), used in opposition to "free man" (ἐλεύθερος, eleútheros); an earlier form of the former appears in Mycenaean inscriptions as do-e-ro, "male slave" (or "servant", "bondman"; Linear B: 𐀈𐀁𐀫), or do-e-ra, "female slave" (or "maid-servant", "bondwoman").
 The verb δουλεὐω (which survives in Modern Greek, meaning "work") can be used metaphorically for other forms of dominion, as of one city over another or parents over their children.

 Other terms used to indicate slaves were less precise and required context: